WangJunliang1/ERD/README.md

 3) The configuration and results of this real test scenario are stored in the /home/ERD/output directory.  <br>

 #### 4. Configuration instructions
-Explain the functions of the main fields in sim-main.conf.
+Explain the functions of the main fields in sim-main.conf.  <br>
 **conf_name**: Specify the names of the input reference files and output result files, which should correspond to the file names in the /ERD/ directory and generally do not need to be modified.  <br>
 **active**: Whether to enable this scenario test, set to false, and ignore this scenario during testing.  <br>
 **conf_path**: The directory where the test result file is output, relative to the /ERD/ directory, generally does not need to be modified.  <br>